dkrsorenson/cms-backend/README.md

 ## Development Notes

+To run locally:
-To run locally, update the `.env` configurations for your own local postgres database and run `npm run dev`.
-It should start the API on http://localhost:3001/.
+- Udate the `.env` configurations for your own local postgres database
+- Make sure to run `npm ci` and then `npm run build` to install packages and build the project
+- Run `npm run dev`
+- It should start the API on http://localhost:3001/

+For database migrations:
-For database migrations, run `npm run migration:create ./src/database/migration/NewMigrationName`.
+- Run `npm run migration:create ./src/database/migration/NewMigrationName`